-A line chart is the simplest type of chart that draws a line from one closing price to the next closing price.
-Over a long period of many price points (or closing prices), a line chart makes a coherent single line in which trading information can be gathered and analyzed.
+A line chart is the simplest type of chart that draws a line from one closing price on a time period to the next closing price.
+Given enough price points over time, a line chart forms a unified path that reveals trading patterns and trends upon analysis.

 This type of Forex chart provides traders with a clean, easy-to-understand view of the instrument’s price action as it filters out all the noise.

-As you can see in the image below, line forex charts show only a single line but present pretty much exactly the same data you can get on a candlestick chart.
+As you can see in the image below, line forex charts show only a single line but exactly the same data you can get on a candlestick chart, only with less details.

 That’s why this type of chart is usually used to get the bigger picture view of price movement.
 When you read forex charts, you want to be able to analyze the currency by using technical analysis indicators, view the open and close prices, and get a sense of how price changes in various time frames.